Vegan Pho Soup

 - Place the onion and ginger face down on a baking pan and broil in the oven for about 10-15 minutes until charred on top.

-- Add the onion, ginger, star anis, cloves, cardamom, cinnamon stick, shitake and reishi to a pot on medium-high heat and let toast for 2-3 minutes until fragrant.
+- Add the onion, ginger, star anise, cloves, cardamom, cinnamon stick and shitake to a pot on medium-high heat and let toast for 2-3 minutes until fragrant.

 - Then add the vegetable broth, miso paste, soy sauce and coconut sugar and bring to a boil for 1 minute.

 - Reduce the heat to low, cover and let simmer for 20 minutes.

 - Strain the soup to remove all the spices then add the green onions and bok choy or vegetables of choice and let cook in the soup on medium heat for 2-3 minutes until tender.

 - Serve with rice noodles, bean sprouts, cilantro and green onions.

 Broil or roast the onion and ginger in the oven before adding them to the pot.
 This helps to build up a really nice flavour and will give you a more flavourful rich-tasting broth.